XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ## A bit of writing history

-Over the last 5000+ years, humanity has created a plethora of writing systems.
+Over the last 5000+ years, humanity has created a cornucopia of writing systems.
 After an extended initial period of protowriting, when people tried to convey concepts and/or words by drawing images, a number of more abstract systems evolved.
 One of the most influential writing systems was the script developed